Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/signal/README.md

 The Signal extension is bundled with the [MobileCore (Android)/ACPCore (iOS)](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/) extension and allows you to send postbacks to third-party endpoints and open URLs, such as web URLs or application deep links, when using rules actions in Adobe Experience Platform Launch.

-By leveraging the same triggers and traits that you use to display an In-App message, you can configure the SDK to send customized data to a third-party destination.
-Also, with the appropriate permissions and configurations, you can use the `collectPii` API to send PII to a remote server.
+To send PII data to external destinations, the `PII` action can trigger the Rules engine when certain triggers and traits match.
+When setting a rule, you can also set the `PII` action for a Signal event.
+The `collectPii` API can then be used to trigger the rule and send the PII data to a remote server.

 To get started with Signal extension, complete the following steps: